 How do fleas mate?
 If you are unfortunate enough to be suffering a flea outbreak, you may be wondering how the mate and therefore spread – to control the fleas effectively.

-In this article, we are going to take a detailed look at how these pests reproduce – there are clear signs to show if your house or yard is infested by fleas.
+In this article, we will take a detailed look at how these pests reproduce – there are clear signs to show if fleas infest your house or yard.

 How Do Fleas Mate?
 7 Quick Sex Life Tips

 But the process is not as simple as this.
-There are certain conditions that the flea needs in order to mate.
-Let’s take a look at some important factors in the mating process of a flea.
+There are certain conditions that the flea needs to mate.
+Let’s take a look at some critical factors in the mating process of a flea.

-- Fleas which live on cats are known to perform the entirety of their essential day to day needs (feeding, mating and living etc) on their host – control the fleas in the yard.
+- Fleas that live on cats are known to perform the entirety of their essential day-to-day needs (feeding, mating, living, etc.) on their host – control the fleas in the yard.

 - It has never been observed that fleas have mated away from their host.
-The reason for this is that temperature is key when the fleas are mating and they require a warm environment to successfully mate.
+This is because the temperature is critical when the fleas are breeding, and they require a warm environment to mate successfully.

 Read Also: Do Fleas Stay On Humans?

 It has been noted that, in most cases, fleas that live on cats are predominantly female.
 The reason for this is that female flea tend to outlive their male counterparts, and therefore, even though there are equal numbers of males and females born, the females survive longer.

 Structure Of The Male And Female Flea